WordPress vs. Blogger – Which one is Better? (Pros and Cons)

 WordPress vs. Blogger – Pros and Cons

-Important: Please note that this comparison is between self-hosted WordPress.org and Blogger, not WordPress.com vs. Blogger.
-Please see our guide on the difference between self-hosted WordPress.org vs. Free WordPress.com blog.
+Important: This comparison is between self-hosted WordPress.org and Blogger, not WordPress.com vs. Blogger.
+Please see our guide on the difference between self-hosted WordPress.org and a Free WordPress.com blog.

 1. Ownership

 Blogger is a blogging service provided by the tech giant Google.
-It is free, reliable most of the time, and quite enough to publish your stuff on the web.
+It is free, reliable, and enough to publish your stuff online.
 However, it is not owned by you.
 Google runs this service and has the right to shut it down or shut down your access to it at any time.

 With WordPress, you use a WordPress hosting provider to host your site.
-You are free to decide how long you want to run it and when you want to shut it down.
-You own all your data, and you control what information you share with any third party.
+You can decide how long you want to run it and when to shut it down.
+You own all your data and control what information you share with any third party.

 2. Control